xpander69/RoRAddons/targetinforing/README.md

 Modified by Xpander

+Features:
-- Smaller text
+- Smaller text than on Original
-- No classic statusbar
+- Distance from target
+- HP percentage
+- Career Name and Rank

+Removed:
+- Classic Statusbar
+- Target name